Single Sign-on (SAML 2.0)

 Groups to Permissions Mapping setup wizard

-Enable this to modify User permissions based on a SAML Group automatically.
+Enable this to automatically modify User permissions based on a SAML Group.

 Each user Group can be mapped with a SAML Group like an ADFS group.
-The users joining this group will inherit the Group’s Account Permissions and Roles.
-Each user Group can have different Account Permissions.
+Users joining this group will inherit the Group’s Account Permissions and Roles, and each user Group can have different Account Permissions.

-2. By default, the already existing user Groups will be displayed by enabling the SAML Group Access.
+2. By default, the existing user Groups will be displayed by enabling the SAML Group Access.

 How to configure SAML Group Access with Azure